Videography

 Do

-• checkmarkChoose a visually appealing background.
+• checkmarkChoose a visually appealing, un-cluttered background.

 • checkmarkPlace subject in center frame.